alefore/edge/README.md

-Edge - A text editor.
+# Edge - A text editor.

-1. Introduction
+## 1. Introduction

-Think vim + tmux + subset of C++ extension language.
+Think vim + tmux, extensible in a subset of C.

 Edge is a text editor and terminal handler.
-Edge uses a "buffer" to represent an open files or a process (which might still be running).
+Edge uses a "buffer" to represent an open file or a process (which might still be running).
 As its extension language, Edge uses a small subset of C++/Java.

-To quit Edge, press "Saq".

-Edge is under active development and many of its bindings and/or general interface is likely to change soon.

 This document describes the use of Edge.
-Edge is an editor with "modes", where commands are typically executed by typing their associated character sequences.
+In Edge, key sequences are bond to specific commands.
 These sequences are given in this document between quotes.
-Pressing "?" shows you the sequences in the current mode.
+Pressing "?" shows you the sequences/commands in the current buffer.

 To get the most out of Edge, you should probably familiarize yourself with the modifiers (section 6) and the navigation (section 3) and editing (section 4) commands.
 We'd also strongly recommend learning the commands for controlling buffers (section 5).

-Edge will probably be relatively hard to use for the first few hours but you might be surprised by how fast your fingers will start picking up the new bindings and how well the modifiers-based language works: it is a small (and thus not very difficult to learn) language that is very expressive.

-1.1.
+### 1.1.
 Features

 * Extensibility:

   * Uses a subset of C++ as its extension language.
-Extensions are interpreted (though type errors are detected statically).
+Extensions are interpreted (type errors are detected statically).

   * All buffers have several "variables" that control their behavior.